ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityForward.rst

             - Data spacing = 20
             - Line spacing = 100

-**NOTE:** Since the survey parameters are exactly known, approach 1 and approach 2 produce the same thing.
+.. tip:: - Since the survey parameters are exactly known, approach 1 and approach 2 produce the same thing.

-**NOTE:** Both the observed gravity and survey are 'gravity data' objects.
+         - Both the observed gravity and survey are 'gravity data' objects.
 Thus they have the same properties and undergo identical actions.

-**NOTE:** On the plot below, we see that the colorbar titles are different because the data headers are different.
+         - On the plot below, we see that the colorbar titles are different because the data headers are different.
 In GIFtools, we can :ref:`edit data headers <objectDataHeaders>`.

 .. figure:: images/SurveyCompare.png
     :align: center